mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Once a pool is created, if minPoolSize is set, the pool MUST immediately begin populating enough ``Connections`` such that totalConnections >= minPoolSize.
-These ``Connections`` MUST be populated in a non-blocking manner, such as via the use of a background thread or asynchronous I/O.
+These ``Connections`` MUST be populated in a non-blocking manner, such as via the use of a background thread or asynchronous I/O. See `Populating the Pool with a Connection <#deprecated-options>`_ for more details.

 .. code::